How Does Bail Work in a Massachusetts Criminal Case?

 Introduction to Bail in Massachusetts

-When an accused person is arrested, understanding the bail process is essential.
+When you’re arrested, the bail process is an essential part of the Massachusetts criminal justice process.
 Bail allows an arrested person to be released from custody while awaiting trial.
 In Massachusetts, bail can involve various factors, including the nature of the criminal charges and the defendant’s criminal record.
 Knowing the intricacies of the bail process can help you navigate this challenging time more effectively.

 The Bail Hearing